htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

 - The ``TargetType`` attribute is no longer a required attribute in most Classads.
-It is still used for queries to the *condor_collector* and it remains in the Job ClassAd and the Machine ClassAd because of older versions of HTCondor.require it to be present.
+It is still used for queries to the *condor_collector* and it remains in the Job ClassAd and the Machine ClassAd because of older versions of HTCondor require it to be present.
   :jira:`1997`

 - The ``-dry-run`` option of *condor_submit* will now print the output of a ``SEC_CREDENTIAL_STORER`` script.